-Unfortunately, a growing list of medical literature also discusses how the metal particles are so small that they can be carried through your bloodstream and potentially cause serious health complications in other body parts and systems, as well.
+Unfortunately, a growing list of medical literature also discusses how these metal particles are small enough that they get carried through your bloodstream.
+This potentially causes serious health complications in other body parts and systems, other than just the hip.

 IMPORTANT: People with metallosis may not have any symptoms at all but are still at risk of developing health problems from metal poisoning.

 You May Be At Risk for Metallosis

 Many doctors recommend that patients with metal on metal hips have their blood tested every three months for high cobalt and chromium levels.
 Cobalt and chromium particles are also referred to as “metal ions.”

 Generally, higher blood metal ion levels indicate greater implant wear.
 Medical studies show that the longer you have your implant in place, the higher your risk of experiencing metallosis.

 What is Considered a High Metal Blood Ion Level?

 A diagnosis of metallosis requires testing a patient’s blood for cobalt and chromium levels.
 The Mayo Clinic’s Medical Laboratories have stated that chromium levels greater 1 part per billion “suggest significant prosthesis wear.”
 They also report that “toxic concentrations” of cobalt are “greater than or equal to” 5 parts per billion.

 Hip Revision Surgery – Preserving Evidence for Your Case